onflow/flow/flips/20220518-authaccount-identity.md

 ## User Benefit

-It makes it possible to use patterns that are common to solidity developers in flow
+It makes it possible to use patterns that are common to Solidity developers in Flow.

 ## Design Proposal